AMITKESARI2000/rb-mips-simulator/README.md

 in one cycle.
 * Loads and Stores will have variable latency, and hence the penalty (stalls) due to the memory access is variable.
+* Cache size, Associativity, No. of stalls and penalty can all be changed and simulated.